taku-n/taku-n.github.io/content/posts/vrchat.md

 Press the button of "変換"
 Get its PhysBones matched between PC and Quest.
 Reduce its PhysBones.
 The maximum is 8.
+Show only the PC avatar by changing the inspector settings.
 Test the avatar locally.
 Upload the avatar for PC.
 Change its build mode into Android by "File -> Build Settings...".